akostrik/CPP_module_42/README.md

     + Ex `T *v = reinterpret_cast <T *>(ptr)`
     + turns one type directly into another
     + normally if you cast the result back to the original type, you will get the exact same value (except if the intermediate type is smaller than the original one)
-    + utility: weird conversions, bit manipulations (ex turning a raw data stream into actual data, or storing data in the low bits of a pointer to aligned data)
+    + usage: weird conversions, bit manipulations (ex turning a raw data stream into actual data, or storing data in the low bits of a pointer to aligned data)
 * `std::bit_cast` (c++20)
 * `literal_cast`
 * stringstream